HITECHCRIME/HC_S35_Upclick/README.md

 Hitech Crime Single 'Upclick'

+## VIDEO IDEA

+PARKING LOT, HOODED, STARING INTO THE PHONES, CROUCHED, TECHWEAR FIT.
+Posting, posting, constantly posting to social media.
+"Staying connected."
+Ends in a view of hundred smartphones lying down on the floor and ringing/notifying.

 **Beat:** Mumble  Metro Boomin Type Beat Instrumental (Prod.
 Tej).mp3 Improv song on the phone.
 Duration 3:02min.
 Include a spitrap!